jenkinsci/templating-engine-plugin/docs/how-to/upgrade-2.0/index.md

 # 2.0 Upgrade Guide

-Hey everyone!
-JTE 2.0 is finally here.
-We really appreciate everyone's patience while we worked on this major release.
 This page is going to help walk you through the breaking changes associated with 2.0.

 ## Library File Structure

-In order to support [Library Resources](../../concepts/library-development/library-resources.md), the file structure of libraries has been reorganized.
+To support [Library Resources](../../concepts/library-development/library-resources.md), the file structure of libraries has been reorganized.

 === "Pre-2.0"
     ```